-As Congress moves forward with the budget reconciliation process, we write to express our strong support for the inclusion of the bipartisan and bicameral Access to Credit for our Rural Economy (ACRE) Act of 2025 (S.838 and H.R.
-1822), legislation that will help sustain and grow rural America by easing the financial burden on farmers, ranchers, and rural communities.
+As Congress moves forward with the budget reconciliation process, we write to express our strong support for the inclusion of the bipartisan and bicameral Access to Credit for our Rural Economy (ACRE) Act of 2025 (S.838).
+This legislation will help sustain and grow rural America by easing the financial burden on farmers, ranchers, and rural communities.

-The ACRE Act was introduced in the Senate by Senators Jerry Moran (R-KS), Angus King (I-ME), Ruben Gallego (D-AZ), Kevin Cramer (R-ND), and Tommy Tuberville (R-AL).
-The House companion was introduced by Representatives Randy Feenstra (R-IA-04), Don Davis (D-NC-01), and Nathaniel Moran (R-TX-1).
+The ACRE Act was introduced in the Senate by Senators Jerry Moran (R-KS), Angus King (I-ME), Ruben Gallego (D-AZ), Kevin Cramer (R-ND), Tommy Tuberville (R-AL), and Roger Marshall (R-KS).
+The House companion was introduced by Representatives Randy Feenstra (R-IA-04), Don Davis (D-NC-01), and Nathaniel Moran (R-TX-01).
+A modified version of this legislation was also included in the House-passed One Big Beautiful Bill Act (H.R.1).

 Farmers and ranchers are working through an increasingly difficult economic cycle.
 According to the annual American Bankers Association 2024 Ag Lender Survey,1 the combination of lower export demand for U.S. agricultural goods and the rebound of global inventories has put significant downward pressure on global commodity prices and U.S. farm incomes.
-According to United States Department of Agriculture (USDA) Economic Research Service, total inflation-adjusted cash receipts are forecast to fall \$14.2 billion (2.7 percent) from 2024 to \$515.0 billion in 2025.
-Crop cash receipts are projected to decline \$11.5 billion (4.6 percent) during the year, and animal/animal product cash receipts are expected to fall by \$2.8 billion (1.0 percent).2 While net farm incomes are expected to rise in the short-term due to the Emergency Commodity Assistance Program (ECAP) and USDA disaster assistance payments, these measures will only temporarily offset the burden of high input prices, including interest rates, in the future.
+According to the United States Department of Agriculture (USDA) Economic Research Service, total inflation-adjusted cash receipts are forecast to fall \$14.2 billion (2.7 percent) from 2024 to \$515.0 billion in 2025.
+Crop cash receipts are projected to decline \$11.5 billion (4.6 percent) during the year, and animal/animal product cash receipts are expected to fall by \$2.8 billion (1.0 percent).2 While net farm incomes are expected to rise in the short-term due to the Emergency Commodity Assistance Program and USDA disaster assistance payments, these measures will only temporarily offset the burden of high input prices, including interest rates, in the future.

-The ACRE Act offers more long-term stability for farmers and ranchers by creating the most competitive interest rate environment possible on loans secured by farm real estate and aquaculture facilities.
-The legislation will also drive down the cost of homeownership in rural communities with a population of 2,500 or less by lowering interest rates on home mortgages in rural areas valued at \$750,000 or less.
+The ACRE Act offers more long-term stability for farmers and ranchers by creating the most competitive interest rate environment possible on loans secured by farm real estate, fisheries and aquaculture facilities.
 ABA estimates the ACRE Act will lower the cost of credit by 100-150 basis points.
 For a young producer financing farmland purchased at \$10,000 per acre, that would equal a sustained reduced yearly interest cost of \$100-\$150 an acre.